The Academic Program and Advising

 Major Academic Advising

-Bowdoin students retain their pre-major academic advisors until they declare a major during their fourth semester.
+Bowdoin students have pre-major academic advisors until they declare a major during their fourth semester.
 After the student selects a major, the advising responsibility shifts to the major department.
-Each student is assigned a major advisor by the major department (double majors will have an advisor in each major).
+Each student is then assigned a major advisor by the major department (double majors will have an advisor in each major).
 Students should consult with their major department should they desire to change their major advisor.
 Major advisors are familiar with the requirements necessary to complete a major program in a given area.
-The major advising model is thus more of a specialist model than is pre-major advising.

 Other Important Academic Resources